← Back to 史記

 12

 He selected for his staff officials from the commanderies and kingdoms who were plain-spoken and clumsy with fine phrases—solid, steady men of mature character—and summoned them to serve as secretaries of the chancellor.
 Any official who spoke with legalistic precision and severity, or who was eager to make a name for himself, he immediately dismissed.
 Day and night he drank mellow wine.
-The ministers, grandees, lower officials, and guests who observed Cao Can doing nothing at all were eager to admonish him.
-Whenever anyone came to call, Cao Can would immediately ply them with strong wine.
-When they tried to broach the subject of government, he poured them yet more wine until they left drunk, never having had a chance to speak their minds.
+The ministers, grandees, lower officials, and guests who observed Cao Shen doing nothing at all were eager to admonish him.
+Whenever anyone came to call, Cao Shen would immediately ply them with strong wine.
+When they tried to broach the subject of government, he poured them yet more wine until they departed drunk, never having had a chance to speak their minds.
 This became his settled practice.

 13

 The rear garden of the chancellor's residence adjoined the clerks' quarters, and the clerks drank and sang boisterously every day.
 His attendants found this unbearable but could do nothing about it.
-They invited Cao Can to stroll through the garden, hoping that when he heard the drunken singing of the clerks, the chancellor would call them in for a reprimand.
-Instead, Cao Can sent for wine, spread mats, and sat down to drink, joining in the singing and calling back and forth with the clerks.
+They invited Cao Shen to stroll through the garden, hoping that when he heard the drunken singing of the clerks, the chancellor would call them in for a reprimand.
+Instead, Cao Shen sent for wine, spread mats, and sat down to drink, joining in the singing and calling back and forth with the clerks.

 14